earthrise-media/plastics/detect/README.md

 3. If auth was successful you should be able to execute `docker pull ghcr.io/earthrise-media/plastics` and pull the container down
 4. Create an env file for the required credentials mentioned above
 5. Kick off a model run:
-   `docker run --env-file docker.env ghcr.io/earthrise-media/plastics --module workflows.detect_luigi Detect --roi bali`
+   `docker run --env-file docker.env ghcr.io/earthrise-media/plastics --module workflows.detect_luigi Detect --local-scheduler --roi bali`
 6. Profit!